-Thomson Reuters' second-quarter profit tops estimates
+Thomson Reuters' 2nd-quarter profit tops estimates

 Adjusted for special items, earnings were 60 cents per share, 8 cents ahead of estimates, according to Thomson Reuters I/B/E/S.

+The company raised its 2017 forecast for earnings to between $2.40 and $2.45 per share, up from $2.35 and said adjusted earnings margins would also be higher than previously estimated.

-Margins were stronger than expected, said Drew McReynolds, analyst at RBC Capital Markets, in a note to clients.
+Margins were stronger than expected, said Doug Arthur, managing director at Huber Research Partners LLC.
+"They are doing very well given the slow-growth environment," he said.

 Total second-quarter revenue was $2.78 billion, up 2 percent from a year earlier, but was flat when currency was factored in.
+That matched analyst expectations, according to Thomson Reuters I/B/E/S.

 Thomson Reuters, which is the parent of Reuters News, competes for financial customers with Bloomberg LP, as well as News Corp's Dow Jones unit.

-Thomson Reuters also affirmed its outlook of low single-digit revenue growth.
+It also affirmed its 2017 outlook of low single-digit revenue growth.

-The company saw increased revenue across all of its divisions except for Reuters News, which saw $74 million in revenue, down 5 percent year over year.
+The company saw increased revenue across all of its divisions except for Reuters News, which saw $74 million in revenue, down 5 percent year-over-year.

-Smith said the revenue decline was due to a one-time benefit that hit last year.
+Smith said the revenue decline was due to a one-time benefit last year.

 Reporting By Jessica Toonkel; Editing by Nick Zieminski